huggingface/blog/fine-tune-vit.md

 ## Processing the Dataset

-Now that we know how to read in images and transform them into inputs, let's write a function that will put those two things together to process a single example from the dataset.
+Now that you know how to read images and transform them into inputs, let's write a function that will put those two things together to process a single example from the dataset.

 ```python